Chihuahua And Jack Russell Terrier Mix

 A Chihuahua and a Jack Russell Terrier mix are also popular among those who enjoy hunting.
 The Chihuahua has an amazing hunting ability, and they can track and trap small animals.
 This can be dangerous for people, but for dogs, it’s quite entertaining.
 Chihuahuas are somewhat sensitive to pain, so they might be a good choice for hunters.

-One of the downsides of having a Chihuahua is that some people are allergic to their hair and skin.
+One of the downsides of having a Chihuahua is that some people are allergic to their hair and skin

 While most Chihuahuas are relatively hairless, there is a genetic predisposition for hair loss in the breed.
 So you could end up getting a totally non-chihuahua dog, or you could end up with a dog that’s just not happy being brushed and washed.

 A Chihuahua and a Jack Russell Terrier mix also have the potential for many personality disorders.
 Chihuahuas are easily jealous and possessive.
 If you own a Chihuahua and you also own a Jack Russell Terrier, then it is highly recommended that you get rid of the Chihuahua and acquire another dog.
-They can be very defensive dogs and will snap, growl, and even attack other dogs that they see as competition.
-Even though Chihuahuas are known as “uppers”, they can still be very destructive to a house.

-You’ll also have to think about housebreaking a Chihuahua and keeping it properly groomed.
+You’ll also have to think about housebreaking a Chihuahua and keeping it properly groomed

 These dogs don’t require daily walks, but they do need to have their ears cleaned regularly and must be bathed each day.
 Also, they really love to chew, so it’s recommended that you get a dog that will not mind this.
-Chihuahuas are also prone to skin allergies, so make sure you get one of the mildest Chihuahua breeds and don’t give it an allergy test before you get the dog.

 Overall, a Chihuahua and a Jack Russell Terrier mix make a great pet.
 They have the companionship and social skills of the best dogs on the planet.
 If you’re looking for a healthy, intelligent, and loyal dog that is friendly toward all people, then you should definitely consider getting a Chihuahua.
 The only real downside to owning a Chihuahua and Jack Russell Terrier mix is the time it will take you to train them properly.